 One of the best ways to promote a new business is through the use of step-and-repeat banners.
-To help small business owners meet this high standard for their open house, event or appearance at a special occasion, they can take these step and repeat design tips to heart as they design a fabulous backdrop.
+To help small business owners meet this high standard for their events, open houses, appearances at special occasions, they can take these step and repeat design tips to heart as they design a fabulous backdrop.

 Make Sure the Logos Are “Just Right” Sized

 Ideally, your logo will repeat several times without the background seeming too “busy.”
 Aim for a typical photo to have two to four completely visible logos or a maximum of five to six.
 A good size for each rectangular logo is 9” to 11” wide, whereas a square or round logo may look better in the 5” to 8” range.

 Tiny logos are hard to read and can come across garbled in photos, but the real danger is in making your logo too big.
 If a photo has three-quarters of a giant logo concealed by the subject’s arm and half of a logo barely poking out of the corner, no one will be able to learn about your business.
 Likewise, logos that are too large detract from the photo itself, creating an awkward look.

 You can test your design by scaling it down and superimposing a figure in front of it, or you can print out a test banner.

 Don’t Make the Colors or Design Too Gaudy

 While your logo designs should be legible and look elegant, you should avoid colors that are too bright or poorly contrasted with each other.
 You can always tone down the official colors to a more muted hue; otherwise, the deep or gaudy colors may “bleed” in a photo.

 Use a High-Quality jpeg for Photo Files